-A woman’s body lay about twenty feet away, curled on the ground, yellow hair spread around her head.
+A woman’s body lay about twenty feet away, curled on the ground, hair spread around her head.

 He stumbled back.
 It was her.
 Underneath everything, it was Lilit, but a grown woman now.
 He reached for her, his fingers shaking.
 Her skin was cold to the touch, her body stiff.